 Innovation and Problem solving in Animal husbandry

 Dutch livestock farming provides millions of people with daily food such as meat, milk and eggs.
-Small farms, large farms, modernised, in collaboration with other sectors are often looking for different approaches and products.
+Small farms, large farms, modernized, in collaboration with other sectors and often looking for different approaches and products.
 Innovation and problem solving to continue the success is necessary.
 How do we respond to customer demand for, for example, healthy and sustainable products?
 These are issues that you will work on in this minor.

-You analyse the production system in a Dutch livestock farm in order to give advice and come up with a workable innovation.
+You will analyse the production system in a Dutch livestock farm in order to give advice and come up with a workable innovation.
 Part of the minor is also developing a business plan for a small company related to your innovation.

 This means that you must have knowledge of nutrition, health, housing and welfare of the animals.
 You will learn about farm management in relation to demand.
 And you will learn basic skills such as problem solving, innovation development, external communication, presenting, project management and teamwork.